 Most surprisingly, was my wife’s feelings about the entire event.
-She is the career oriented breadwinner of our family while I am primarily the at-home dad as the primary caregiver to our son.
-She said that this type of event where she is able to talk shop with other working moms who are also the breadwinner of their family was a real treat for her.
+She is the career-oriented breadwinner of our family while I am primarily the at-home dad as the primary caregiver to our son.
+She said that this type of event where she is able to talk shop with other working moms who are also the breadwinner of their families was a real treat for her.
 Makes me think that other breadwinning moms are probably seeking camaraderie, socialization, and support in their unique roles.
-My wife has suggested in the past setting up a mom’s night or parents night out so she can engage in more conversations with parents in a similar situation as our family.
+My wife has suggested in the past setting up a mom’s night or parents’ night out so she can engage in more conversations with parents in a similar situation as our family.
 Even more important for her, is to get to know the mothers of the dads that I have grown so close with over the years within our community.
-There are so many resources for the stay-at-home moms…but, what about the breadwinning moms?
+There are so many resources for stay-at-home moms but, what about the breadwinning moms?
 It certainly is a growing trend.